 Hey everyone!
 Remember my photo studio in part 1?

-Here’s the promised tutorial for the pipe curtain rods and sheet curtains.
+Here’s the promised tutorial on how to make pipe curtain rods with sheet curtains – plus video!

 Cutting your pipe.